What is Tax-Loss Selling?

 A version of this article was originally published by RBC Global Asset Management.

 RBC Direct Investing Inc., RBC Global Asset Management Inc. and Royal Bank of Canada are separate corporate entities which are affiliated.
-RBC Direct Investing Inc. is a wholly owned subsidiary of Royal Bank of Canada and is a Member of the Investment Industry Regulatory Organization of Canada and the Canadian Investor Protection Fund.
+RBC Direct Investing Inc. is a wholly owned subsidiary of Royal Bank of Canada and is a Member of the Canadian Investment Regulatory Organization and the Canadian Investor Protection Fund.
 Royal Bank of Canada and certain of its issuers are related to RBC Direct Investing Inc. RBC Direct Investing Inc. does not provide investment advice or recommendations regarding the purchase or sale of any securities.
 Investors are responsible for their own investment decisions.
 RBC Direct Investing is a business name used by RBC Direct Investing Inc. ® / ™ Trademark(s) of Royal Bank of Canada.
 RBC and Royal Bank are registered trademarks of Royal Bank of Canada.
-Used under licence. © Royal Bank of Canada 2020.
+Used under licence. © Royal Bank of Canada 2024.

-The views and opinions expressed in this publication are for your general interest and do not necessarily reflect the views and opinions of RBC Direct Investing.
 Furthermore, the products, services and securities referred to in this publication are only available in Canada and other jurisdictions where they may be legally offered for sale.
-If you are not currently resident of Canada, you should not access the information available on the RBC Direct Investing website.
+Information available on the RBC Direct Investing website is intended for access by residents of Canada only, and should not be accessed from any jurisdiction outside Canada.

 Testing your knowledge can help reinforce what you know, and may teach you a few things too.